© 2017 – Routledge (Handbook (DRM-Free))

 This Handbook surveys the contemporary state of the burgeoning field of metaethics.
-Forty-three chapters, all written exclusively for this volume, provide expert introductions to:
+Forty-four chapters, all written exclusively for this volume, provide expert introductions to:

 This is essential reading for anyone with a serious interest in metaethics, from those coming to it for the first time to those actively pursuing research in the field.

 "This is a superb collection, edited by two of the leading lights in the field.
 This volume provides a splendid view of the rich and varied terrain of contemporary metaethics, with contributions by an all-star roster of philosophers.
 Those looking to familiarize themselves with what is happening in metaethics today need look no further than this immensely helpful handbook."